Two men smiling in front of a white wall.

 Bio-Stream’s technology can also be applied to the agriculture sector to detect bovine respiratory disease, for example, where treatment and mortality due to the disease can account for as much as 10% of production costs.

-An innovative ecosystem in the Edmonton region
+An innovative ecosystem in the Edmonton Region

-With a growing tech ecosystem, government support, and research and lab infrastructure already in place, headquartering Bio-stream in the Edmonton region was a no-brainer for Murphy and his team.
+With a growing tech ecosystem, government support, and research and lab infrastructure already in place, headquartering Bio-stream in the Edmonton Region was a no-brainer for Murphy and his team.

 “We had great support from the ecosystem including PrairiesCAN, Edmonton Global, Alberta Innovates, the National Research Council of Canada and its Industrial Research Assistance Program (NRC IRAP), Edmonton Unlimited [formerly Innovate Edmonton]…the University of Alberta, and more.
 We were also able to work with local labs that were already established, which is key if you want to get patient samples from an authorized lab.
 The ecosystem here is good,” said Murphy.